purpleidea/purpleidea.com/content/blog/2018/06/22/breaking-out-of-the-slack-walled-garden.md

 {{< blog-paragraph-header "The Solution" >}}

 Don't use Slack!
-Move your team to Freenode or run your own private IRC server.
+Move your team to Libera.chat or run your own private IRC server.
 This lets everyone use the client of their choice on the [platform](https://www.gnu.org/) of their choice.